Setup Integrations Web Phone

 - If the certificates are listed but they don't have an issue or expiry date, click on "Refresh Certificates".
 This may take up to 10 minutes to complete.

 To setup WebRTC on a server:

 - Ensure Domain (B) (signalling domain from above) points ONLY to the server where you enable WebRTC.

-- Update your server at Setup > Settings > Servers > select the server then Edit:
+- Navigate to Setup Settings Servers select the server, then Edit.